 Local streetscapes and the wider community benefit from street trees in a variety of ways including:

-- adding moisture and oxygen to the air
+- Cool the air

 The Town uses both its own staff and contractors to maintain its trees to ensure: